Old People and Computers

 Telephone Policy

-Advise your elder to hang up on absolutely anyone who calls that they don't personally know and to report that call to you.
+Advise your older person to hang up on absolutely anyone who calls that they don't personally know and to report that call to you.
 You can decide if there's any merit to the call. e.g. Maybe it really is their bank.
 If so, you can call and get the details.
 You might consider changing their phone number to a fresh number then give that number to important people.
-Many long-time phone numbers that are associated to the elderly get a ton of targeted fraud calls and telemarketing.
+Most long-time phone numbers that are associated to older people get a ton of targeted fraud calls and telemarketing.

 Guardianship

-If your elder is pretty far along the road of cognitive decline to the point they are a danger to themselves physically or financially, then you can ask the court for guardianship.
-This may sound drastic but may be necessary to legally assert control over your elder's well being.
+If your older person is pretty far along the road of cognitive decline to the point they are a danger to themselves physically or financially, then you can ask the court for guardianship.
+This may sound drastic but may be necessary to legally protect their well-being

 The November 2015 issue of Consumer Reports magazine has a feature article on this topic entitled "A Crying Shame: Seniors and their families lose $3 billion a year to con artists.
 What can we do to stop them?"
 That's a pretty old article by now and the loss figures are higher.
 But the article is still salient.